§09 Build an Online Leaderboard for Your Godot 4 Go MMO

 _hiscores.set_hiscore(actor.actor_name, roundi(new_mass))

 Now, whenever an actor’s mass changes, the hiscore list will update accordingly.
-But we also need to remove the actor from the hiscores when they are removed from the game, so go ahead and add a similar line to the _remove_player function:
+But we also need to remove the actor from the hiscores when they are removed from the game, so go ahead and add a similar line to the _remove_actor function:

 /client/states/ingame/ingame.gd

-func _remove_player(actor: Actor) -> void:
+func _remove_actor(actor: Actor) -> void:

 # ...